2022 Oregon Solar Incentives Guide (Tax Credits, Rebates & More)

 Solar power is more affordable in Oregon now than ever before, and more homeowners have been adopting this renewable energy source.
 Thankfully, there are a number of incentives offered to Oregon homeowners from the state and federal governments to reduce the upfront cost of going solar and make solar more accessible.

 However, the average cost of solar panels in Oregon is still around $2.60 per watt, making the total for a standard 9.5-kilowatt system approximately $24,700.
 This is prohibitively expensive for many homeowners, and some Oregon residents will undoubtedly find it difficult to justify the cost of going solar.
-Below, we’ll discuss all of the incentives available in Oregon and how each can save you money in the long run.

 The following table provides a list of the major solar incentives in Oregon, along with a brief description of each.
 We’ll also explain these incentives in greater detail further below.